 To create a branch, open the project and click on the “New Branch” button at the top of the left sidebar.

 The creation dialog window appears.
 There is the option to select the parent of your branch.
-It's Master by default.
+It's Main by default.

 You also can select the exact color of the branch, add emojis to the name of it, and put the branch in a folder.